 How Much Protein Should I Eat To Keep From Losing Muscle Mass?

-To preserve your muscle tissue and to boost mass, “protein is king,” according to Dr. Spencer Nadolsky, who is “known as the doctor who lifts.”
-The daily requirement (DRI) for adults recommended by the Institute of Medicine is about 0.4 g/lb, which would be about 55 to 60 grams for a 150-lb person.
+The daily amount (DRI) for adults recommended by the Institute of Medicine is about 0.4 g/lb, which would be about 55 to 60 grams for a 150-lb person.

 Aim to eat between 75 to 90 grams if you weigh 150 pounds or 60 to 72 grams if your weight is closer to 120 pounds.
-Instead of eating your protein grams in a single sitting, spread them throughout the day’s meals and snacks.
-Providing a continuous supply of amino acids for preserving and building muscle is key.

-Animal sources of protein are best for anabolism, but that doesn’t mean you have to choose red meat.
 Eggs, milk, and cheese provide non-breathing animal protein choices.
 Fish and chicken are also options.
 Protein powders, bars, and supplements are quick fixes for protein and amino acids.

 - 2 eggs scrambled with ½ oz of cheese, 1 slice of whole-wheat toast, ½ cup of berries = 18 grams protein